 A construction loan works more like a line of credit than a mortgage.
 Instead of the seller, in this case the builder, getting all of the money at once, you only draw what you need, and interest is only charged on the amount drawn.
 “The balance starts very low and then as the home is completed, the builder is reimbursed for the work that they’ve done,” Crooks explains.
 “So basically throughout the life of the construction loan the balance increases.”

-Because of increased risk, the interest charged on construction-to-permanent loans may be higher than traditional permanent mortgages.
+Because of increased risk, the interest charged on construction loans may be higher than traditional permanent mortgages.
 “But during construction you’re making interest-only payments on the amount you’ve borrowed.
 So it’s a lower carrying cost for the borrower,” he adds.

-The term for construction-to-permanent loans is usually 12 months, but extensions are available.
+The term for construction loans is usually 12 months, but extensions are available.
 Because the lender organization has limited surety, they generally insist on evaluating your finances and credit, inspecting your plans, and using an accredited builder.

 Upon completion, an inspector checks the building for compliance to the plan and to local ordinances.
 “At that point, we would do a refinance to pay off the construction loan,” says Crooks.
-The new loan, subject to credit approval, could be a VA Home Loan, conventional, USDA, or FHA mortgage.
+The new loan, subject to credit approval, could be a VA Home Loan, conventional, or FHA mortgage.

-One unique feature of using AMS for a construction-to-permanent loan is that when determining your loan-to-value ratio (LTV), AMS uses the appraised value of the home, including the equity in the lot, whereas other lenders might only use the cost of the home.
+One unique feature of using AMS for a construction loan is that when determining your loan-to-value ratio (LTV), AMS uses the appraised value of the home, including the equity in the lot, whereas other lenders might only use the cost of the home.
 “If the home appraises for more than the cost, that overage can be used by the homeowner as part, or all, of their down payment, reducing their out-of-pocket costs,” says Crooks.

 We’re Here to Help

-If you’d like to learn more about construction-to-permanent loans, please contact us today.
+If you’d like to learn more about construction loans, please contact us today.
 You will receive an honest and fair comparison of your mortgage options, including a wide range of low-rate and low-cost mortgages designed to meet your needs.
 Ensuring you obtain the best mortgage possible is our mission.